friedbrice/friedbrice.github.io/README.md

     Ubuntu should come preloaded with `ruby` and `gem`.
 If not, just install them via `apt-get`.
     Once they're installed, you can install `bundle` through `gem`, but I prefer to install it through `apt-get`.

-    macOS comes preloaded with `ruby` and `gem`.
-    Note that as of August 2016, there is no Homebrew formula for `bundle`: You must install `bundle` through `gem`, unfortunately.
-    If it asks for elevated privilages, use `gem install bundler --user-install` and add `~/.gem/ruby/<VERSION>/bin` to your path.
+    macOS comes preloaded with `ruby` and `gem`, but you'd rather use the up-to-date one available through Homebrew.
+The Homebrew formula _ruby_ will include `ruby`, `gem`, and `bundle`, but make sure you add _/usr/local/opt/ruby/bin_ to your path, as instructed.

     I should mention that you need Ruby version 2 or higher.
     To learn more, see the [Bundler project page][2] or the [GitHub Pages help page][3].